 This is a feature to consider if you’re looking to build a news aggregator app.
 A “wide view” offers readers coverage of topics by a number of news outlets; bonus points if they provide different or even polar opposite views.
 If you happen to create a news aggregator app that covers economics and/or politics, the wide view feature is practically a must.
 After all, to make educated decisions, your readers should hear all sides of the argument.

-Here’s another feature for an aggregator that may actually be connected to the wide view.
-Curated content refers to articles selected by you and your editors (if you have any): the articles you consider most relevant, reliable, educated, well-written; the articles that meet specific demands.
+Here is another feature to consider in order to create a news app, and this feature may actually be connected to the wide view.
+Curated content refers to articles selected by you and your editors (if you have any): the articles you consider most relevant, reliable, educated, well-written, the articles that meet specific demands.
 Curated articles are a way of showing expertise and sometimes displaying views on a topic without actually writing an article yourself.

 There are still situations when you may have no Wi-Fi or cell phone signal: